Check it out on GitHub

 The Project

-The Game Backlog Assistant is a Python tool I built to automatically pull data (playtime, genres, platforms, pricing, etc.) from APIs and sync it into a Notion database, basically, a smart organizer for my game backlog.
+The Game Backlog Assistant is an open source Python tool I built to be a digital library for gamers.
+It automatically pulls data (playtime, genres, platforms, pricing, etc.) from APIs and syncs it into a Notion database for easy access.

-I handled all code and documentation.
+I handled all the code and documentation.
+My creative focus was around user centric design.
+The main challenge was formatting my code to be readable and usable by others.
 I used the IGDB, Steam, and HowLongToBeat APIs, working around their inconsistent search queries with clever parsing and fallback logic.
 I also uploaded everything to GitHub, where users gave feedback and requests, which I implemented.

 What I Learned